-

 Moments before recording, a friend’s father who served in the United States Navy took his final breath.
 Surrender includes full circle with birth and death.
 Dust and water.
 The tides of life that wax and wane.
 When I first moved to Texas from my home state of Florida some twenty odd years ago, I desperately longed for the sounds of the ocean, even playing recorded ocean sounds while I practiced to alleviate homesickness.

 As I recorded Surrender, I visualized images of a ship's dining hall sinking into the sea.
-As portrayed so eloquently in the Titanic movie's account of the sinking, the dining hall and bodies floated around me, the cold water overtaking the descending melody.
+As portrayed so eloquently in the Titanic movie, the dining hall and bodies floating around me, the cold water overtaking the descending melody.